However, sleep apnea is also a major contributor to your headache risk, and it can lead to all common types of headaches.

 Tension Headaches and Sleep Apnea

 Tension headaches account for about nine out of ten headaches and are related to muscle tension constricting the skull and putting pressure on certain nerves.
-The pain can be from the muscles themselves or from the nerves.
+The pain can be from the muscles themselves or the nerves.

 Sleep apnea contributes to tension headaches because of the way your body responds to apneic events.
 The jaw is the primary bony support for your airway, and when the airway collapses, the body attempts to give it more support by clenching the jaw.
 This can lead to jaw pain and tension headaches.